2023-11-22

 tag("]")

-are parsers that are composed inside of the delimited
+composed inside of the delimited parser.
+This parser will

-parser.
-This parser will only return the inside letter of a crate and discard the rest.
+only return the inside letter of a crate and discard the rest.

 A parser for a single line of the move instructions has to following shape: